Service naming

 Suffix

-We denote services that publish APIs with the -api
+We denote components that publish APIs with the -api

 suffix.